In Afghanistan, a country in south-central Asia, there is usually an

 ---|

-In Kandahar, the sun frequently shines throughout the year, but especially in the long hot and dry period from May to October.
+In Kandahar the sun shines frequently all year round, but especially in the long hot and dry period from May to October.

 Kandahar - Sunshine hoursMonth | Average | Total |